 The business spans advertising, financial services, and a B2B wholesale arm alongside its consumer commerce operations — generating roughly 2,800 order headers and 4,200 lines on a typical weekday, with a Prime Day demand surge (July 11–13) across retail, web, marketing, and marketplace channels.

 Sample entities: The table below shows representative business entities and their source systems; the complete EDW includes additional entities, sub-types, and specialized tables (e.g., returns, subscriptions, recommendations, logistics tracking) across all 79 bronze tables.
+In V2, each entity is a domain class that owns lifecycle methods and emits rows through SourceSystem adapters — not a central procedural generator.

 | Entity | Source system | Example tables |